Jeongseon-Park-1/Long-term-monitoring-of-damage-progression/README.md

 # Long-term Monitoring of Damage Progression

-This repository provides a research-oriented implementation for long-term monitoring of surface damage progression on bridges using temporal UAV images.
+This repository presents a **research-oriented framework** for long-term monitoring of surface damage progression on bridges using **temporal UAV imagery**.

-The proposed workflow integrates **YOLOv8-based damage segmentation**, **structure-from-motion (SfM)**, and **hierarchical localization (hloc)** to enable consistent damage identification, spatial alignment, and quantitative comparison across different inspection times.
+The proposed pipeline integrates
+**YOLOv8-based damage segmentation**, **structure-from-motion (SfM)**, and **hierarchical localization (hloc)**
+to achieve **consistent damage detection, spatial alignment, and quantitative comparison** across multiple inspection times.

-This repository is intended to support **reproducibility, transparency, and methodological understanding**, rather than large-scale benchmarking.
+Rather than focusing on large-scale benchmarking, this repository emphasizes:

+- **Reproducibility** of the proposed workflow
+- **Transparency** of the geometric and analytical processes
+- **Clear methodological understanding** for research-oriented use

+This implementation is intended to serve as a **lightweight yet complete reference** for researchers interested in UAV-based, vision-driven long-term damage assessment of bridge structures.

 ---